 The story of the Second World War ‘services subsidiary’ members of Blind Veterans UK, as told by Rob Baker.

-This year marks the 75th anniversary of many significant battles and incidents of the Second World War, including of course the D-Day landings.
+2019 marked the 75th anniversary of many significant battles and incidents of the Second World War, including of course the D-Day landings.
 The Second World War saw hundreds of newly-blinded men and women from the army, navy and air force services join Blind Veterans UK (then known as St Dunstan’s).
 In commemorating them, we also remember that there was a corresponding home war effort, and a many people joined the charity as a result of losing their sight in these activities.

 There had of course been home war engagement during the First World War, and we had also been happy then to support those who had lost their sight from it.
 Most of these cases were from munitions work, which was notoriously dangerous.

 The First World War had seen the establishment of a voluntary home defence militia, the Volunteer Training Corps, but this was not on the scale of the Home Guard (initially Local Defence Volunteers) of the Second.
 The existence of this and of other services such as Air Raid Precautions and the Auxiliary Fire Service in addition to the additional wartime responsibilities of the police, the nursing services and others, required of us much thought and discussion with Government, the Charity Commission and other charities.

 A precise definition